jamiegau/cinema-catcher-app/README.md

 `nano` is a basic text editor, but `vi` or whatever text editor you are confitable with can be used.

 In the configuration file, you will file some aread with `#` comments.
-There are 3 areas to edit before we start the catcher server processes.
+There are numerous areas to edit before you start the catcher server processes.

-Firstly, set the hostname of the catcher-server
+Set the hostname of the catcher-server
 ```
 backend:
     image: jamiegau/catcher_backend:3.0